Student Assistant and Work Study

 If you have any questions or concerns regarding the hiring process, please contact either Yudith Espinal, Payroll Coordinator at 914-251-5905 or Robin Farrell, Payroll Manager at 914-251-6096.

 If employees who are involved in the hiring process (for Students, Staff and/or Faculty) within their department wish to be trained in how to complete an I-9, please contact Ricardo Espinales, Associate Director of Human Resources at 914-251-6086.

 Paying a Student Employee

-After a student on the Student Assistant Payroll has been approved to work and begun working, they are required to submit a biweekly Student Assistant timesheet to their supervisor.
+After a student on the Student Assistant Payroll has been approved to work and begun working, they are required to submit a biweekly electronic Student Timesheet.
 (Note: the supervisor cannot be another student.)

 The supervisor is required to review and sign the electronic timesheet/s.
 Departments are still required to submit the Student Assistant Submittal Form to the Payroll Office.

-Timesheets for students in the College Work Study Program must be submitted to the Financial Aid Office.
-Departments must simultaneously submit a corresponding College Work Study Submittal Form to the Payroll Office.
+Departments paying students via the College Work Study Program must submit a corresponding College Work Study Submittal Form to the Payroll Office.

 Guidelines for Student Hours of Employment: